ibm-cloud-docs/account/catalog-cross-validation.md

 1. Create a unique programmatic name for the target account.
 1. Create a display name for the target account.
 The display name appears as a target account option for users that are onboarding products.
 1. Enter the profile ID of the trusted profile.
 If you do not have the profile ID, see [Updating a trusted profile](/docs/account?topic=account-catalog-cross-validatione&interface=ui#update-create-profile).
-1. Click the checkbox to indicate that you set up service authorization for Schematics and Catalog Management.
+1. Select the checkbox to indicate that you set up service authorization for Schematics and Catalog Management.
-1. Click the checkbox to indicate that you created a trusted profile and added the catalog CRN as a trust relationship.
+1. Select the checkbox to indicate that you created a trusted profile and added the catalog CRN as a trust relationship.
 1. Click **Add** > **Update**.

 Users can now use the added target account to validate and add scans to any product version in the private catalog.